 d) Reduce Stress

 A big contributing factor to leaky gut is stress.
 If you’re super stressed, there’s more of a chance that allergens will affect you.
-I know from experience that times when I am really stressed my eczema, also caused my leaky gut, flares up.
+I know from experience that times when I am really stressed my eczema, also caused by leaky gut, flares up.
 So to help prevent allergy symptoms, work on stress management.
-You can read my posts 7 Simple Ways to Relieve Stress and Manage Your Stress for help with that.
+You can read my posts 7 Simple Ways to Relieve Stress and 8 Ways to Manage Your Stress for help with that.

 2. Get Plenty of Sleep

 Whether you suffer with allergies or not, this one is always important.
 One symptom of allergies for many people is tiredness.
-This is something you’ll probably want to do anyways when you’re suffering from allergies.
+So you’ll probably want to get plenty of sleep anyways while suffering from allergies.
 But this one also contributes to healing your gut.
-Not getting enough sleep is also a contributing factor to gut issues, and therefore leads to inflammation and allergies.
+Not getting enough sleep is another contributing factor to gut issues, and therefore leads to inflammation and allergies.

 As hard as it can be sometimes, especially as a mom with littles, try to get at least eight hours of sleep a night.
 Read my post on Quality Sleep for more benefits of sleep and tips for getting quality sleep.